We Demand Rally: Background

 One of the catalysts for the demonstration was RCMP discrimination against homosexuals following the 1969 changes to the Criminal Code decriminalizing certain gay acts with the passing of bill C-150.
-Specifically, attempts to drive out gay people and lesbians working in the civil service, government, and military, along with other forms of discrimination.
+Specifically, attempts to drive out gays and lesbians working in the civil service, government, and military, along with other forms of discrimination.
 Up to this point, discrimination against sexuality was not legally prohibited and there was no way to complain through human rights commissions.
 Other issues which drove the protest were the inequality of the Divorce Act, which placed homosexuality in the same category of severity for reasons to divorce as rape or bestiality, and the Immigration Act which banned gay men from immigrating to Canada.

-There is a history of gay activism, focusing on education and awareness, in Canada before 1971, such as the work of Ted northe, however there was no large scale organization or demonstration up to this point.
+There is a history of gay activism, focusing on education and awareness, in Canada before 1971, such as the work of Ted northe, however there were no large scale organizations or demonstrations up to this point.

 The Rally

-The Ottawa rally was organized by the groups Toronto Gay Action and the Community Homophile Association of Toronto.
-The rally contained approximately 200 demonstrators, coming from CHAT and TGA and other homophile and gay rights activist groups.
+The Ottawa rally was organized by the groups Toronto Gay Action (TGA) and the Community Homophile Association of Toronto (CHAT).
+The rally contained approximately 200 demonstrators, coming from TGA, CHAT and other homophile and gay rights activist groups.
 The rally began with a march to the steps of Parliament Hill in Ottawa.
-The rally had speeches given by demonstrators such as Charlie Hill of Toronto Gay Action, George Hislop and Pat Murphy of CHAT, and Pierre Mason of Le front de libération des homosexuels.
-The demonstrators mainly consisted of white cis gay men.
+The rally had speeches given by demonstrators such as Charlie Hill of Toronto Gay Action, George Hislop and Pat Murphy of CHAT, Pierre Mason of Le front de libération des homosexuels, and John Williams of Cleveland, Ohio.
+The demonstrators mainly consisted of white cisgender gay men.
 There was only one woman, Cheri DiNovo, who signed the original list of demands.
 The demonstrators called for the end to RCMP surveillance on gay workers, the end to medical discrimination and intervention, amendments to divorce laws, and equal civil rights to be extended to gay people and lesbians.

-There was a parallel rally of 20 demonstrators in Vancouver coordinated in solidarity and organized by Gay Alliance Toward Equality.
+There was a parallel rally in Vancouver coordinated in solidarity and organized by Gay Alliance Toward Equality.
+Roedy Green, chairperson of GATE, spoke, as did representatives from Vancouver Gay Sisters and the GLF.
+There is some debate as to the number of attendees, with sources citing between 20 and 159.